Things To do In Barcelona: 1 Day Route

 Columbus Monument and Surroundings

-The Columbus Monument, located at the end of Las Ramblas and close to the sea, is one of the most emblematic sights to see in Barcelona.
+The Columbus Monument, located at the end of Las Ramblas and close to the sea, is one visit part of the most emblematic things to do in Barcelona.
 This imposing column, erected in honour of Christopher Columbus, stands 60 metres high and offers a panoramic view of the city from its vantage point.
 Columbus, with his finger pointing out to sea, not only commemorates his return from America in 1493, but also symbolises Barcelona’s historical relationship with the sea and exploration.

 The area around the monument is equally fascinating; the Port Vell, the city’s old port transformed by the Olympics, is now a lively space; the Barcelona Aquarium, one of the largest in Europe dedicated to Mediterranean marine life; and the Maritime Museum, which houses the city’s naval history, one of the most important in the country.